nampham793/NLP_W2_Assessment/README.md

 <a name="content_2"></a>
 ## II.
 Stemming and Lemmatization:
+Stemming and lemmatization are two fundamental techniques in natural language processing (NLP) and information retrieval that are used to reduce words to their base or root forms.
+They are essential for various NLP tasks, including text analysis, information retrieval, and text mining.
+Both techniques aim to simplify the words in a text to improve text analysis and information retrieval processes.
+However, they have distinct approaches and applications.

 ### 1. Stemming

 **Stemming** is the process of reducing words to their base or root form by removing prefixes or suffixes.
 Stemming is a heuristic approach, and various algorithms like the Porter stemmer, Snowball stemmer, and Lancaster stemmer are available.